All Episodes

 Atlanta, eight-year-old kid.

-Seven-year-old little girl playing in her grandma's backyard.
+And you look at, you know, look at Chicago, seven-year-old little girl playing in her grandma's backyard.

-She got shot in the head.
+She got shot in the head, dead.

 Do you know her name?